Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 Semi-automated approaches combine manual review with automated tools to improve efficiency while retaining accuracy.
-Semi-automated methods predominantly rely on NLP, including part-of-speech (POS) tagging \cite{Farias2015AComments}, and textual patterns \cite{Bavota2016ADebt}; and a few of them use ML approaches \cite{Yu2020IdentifyingApproach, Rantala2020PrevalenceKL-SATD}.
-However, there is no indication of the usage of Deep Learning or Transformers in these semi-automated techniques.
+Semi-automated methods predominantly rely on heuristic-based techniques, including part-of-speech (POS) tagging \citep{Farias2015AComments}, and textual patterns \citep{Bavota2016ADebt}.
+While some approaches incorporate ML techniques \citep{Yu2020IdentifyingApproach, Rantala2020PrevalenceKL-SATD}, there is no evidence that DL or Transformer-based models are used in these semi-automated techniques.

-Automated approaches are characterized by the use of ML, DL, or Transformers and advanced NLP techniques to fully automate the SATD detection process.
-In order to detect SATD from issue tracking systems, Dai and Kruchten \cite{Dai2017DetectingTrackers} created an automated method that makes use of an ML algorithm, namely of a Naïve Bayes (NB) classifier in addition to other NLP approaches like TF-IDF and TextRank.
-This method demonstrated the potential for high scalability and integration into software development processes, with promising results in terms of precision, recall, and F1-score.
-Recently, Li et al. \cite{li2023automatic} introduced a novel approach to automatically detect SATD from four different sources: source code comments, commit messages, pull requests, and issue tracking systems.
-The most recent trend in automated SATD detection includes the use of Transformers-based models (e.g., BERT \cite{aiken2023measuring, Sabbah2023Self-admittedEmbeddings}, RoBERTa \cite{karmakar2022experience, skryseth2023technical}, and GPT \cite{li2024large}).
+Automated approaches are characterized by the use of ML, DL, or Transformer and advanced NLP techniques to fully automate SATD detection process.
+In order to detect SATD from issue tracking systems, Dai and Kruchten \citep{Dai2017DetectingTrackers} created an automated method that uses an ML algorithm, specifically, a Na\"ive Bayes (NB) classifier, along with other NLP approaches such as TF-IDF and TextRank.
+This method demonstrated the potential for high scalability and integration into software development processes, with promising results in terms of precision, recall, and F1 score.
+Recently, Li et al. \citep{li2023automatic} introduced a novel approach to automatically detect SATD from four different sources: source code comments, commit messages, pull requests, and issue tracking systems.
+The most recent trend in automated SATD detection includes the use of Transformer-based models (e.g., BERT \citep{aiken2023measuring, Sabbah2023Self-admittedEmbeddings, sutoyo2024deep}, RoBERTa \citep{karmakar2022experience, skryseth2023technical}, DistilRoBERTa~\citep{shivashankar2025beacon}, and ChatGPT \citep{li2024large}).

-Moving forward from the methodological categorization, it is essential to understand the source or type of textual artifacts analyzed in the context of SATD.
-Table~\ref{tab:tb_dataset} categorizes the various studies on SATD detection based on the types of textual artifacts utilized.
-Code comments (such as from Java projects, blockchain projects, Dockerfile, and XML files), issues (from issue tracking systems and GitHub issue reports), pull requests, and commit messages contain valuable information for SATD detection, providing varying levels of granularity and relevance depending on the artifact analyzed.
-The application of NLP, ML, DL, and Transformers-based models across these artifacts shows how methodologies have evolved to handle different levels of complexity and scale.